abpio/abp-commercial-docs/en/themes/lepton-x/mvc.md

 * The **user menu component page (.cshtml file)** is defined in the `Themes/LeptonX/Components/TopMenu/UserMenu/Default.cshtml` file and you can **override it** by creating a file with the **same name** and **under** the **same folder**.

 * The **user menu component (C# file)** is defined in the `Themes/LeptonX/Components/TopMenu/UserMenu/UserMenuViewComponent.cs` file and you can **override it** by creating a file with the **same name** and **under** the **same folder**.

+> Before replacing the user menu component, make a visit to the [ABP Naviation/Menus](https://docs.abp.io/en/abp/latest/UI/AspNetCore/Navigation-Menu#standard-menus) documentation to learn how to add/remove menu items to the user menu.